dev1315/Timeseries-forecasting-of-Crimes-in-Boston/README.md

 # Timeseries-forecasting-of-Crimes-in-Boston
-I also build a Timeseries Model that Forecasts daily crime rates during using SARIMAX model The model could be trained on different data specific to geographical location and type of offence that will result in forecasting the chances of major crimes in specific locations
+I build a Timeseries Model that Forecasts daily crime rates during using SARIMAX model The model could be trained on different data specific to geographical location and type of offence that will result in forecasting the chances of major crimes in specific locations

 I also analysed and visualized Boston Crimes Dataset